 Schools need a user-friendly and mobile solution with live communication to the cloud.
 Our Reporter sends its sensor data in real-time to the Crodeon Dashboard, at a measurement interval that the user can choose.
 Bart Vangrysperre: “We currently measure at an interval of one minute, in order to closely investigate the impact of the ventilation in schools.”

 Reporter requires no wired internet connection or Wi-Fi.
 Everything happens via the on-board SIM card over the Proximus network.
-Through the built-in alarm system the responsible user can receive sms or email notifications when the values of CO2 in schools exceed certain thresholds.
+Through the built-in alarm system the responsible user can receive sms or email notifications when the measured values of CO2 in schools exceed certain thresholds.
 Using the Crodeon Dashboard, he can view the measurements online or export the data to an Excel file.

 Built to last